Skip to content

 • Optionally polls devices for values where push is unavailable.

-• I/O operations in Clients are async‑aware or threaded via proxies where needed; long‑running operations are awaited and protected by timeouts (see const.TIMEOUT) and command queues.
+• I/O operations in Clients are fully async; long-running operations are awaited and protected by timeouts (see const.TIMEOUT) and command queues.

 Extension points

 • New device profiles: Add custom DataPoints under model/custom/ and register them via DeviceProfileRegistry.register().
-See docs/extension_points.md for detailed instructions.
+See docs/developer/extension_points.md for detailed instructions.

 • Calculated sensors: Implement in model/calculated/ and add to _CALCULATED_DATA_POINTS in model/calculated/__init__.py.